 The sudden shift from working in an office to working from home has added to the emotional fallout from the pandemic.
 The stress of juggling work responsibilities with family life, especially with the loss of childcare has greatly increased the risk of burnout.
 Recent polls (1) have found that over half of the people polled said that they are experiencing burnout.
 The good news is that there are several ways to overcome WFH burnout.
+Here are some common symptoms of work from home burnout and how to deal with them effectively.

 Signs Of WFH Burnout And How To Deal With Them